Geologica Saxonica and "alternative facts"

 their supporters conspire in order to conceal their helplessness behind

 a rabid attack involving abusive language .
+Also they resort to the additional lie that the original samples were not available for corrections.
 They try to sweep the

 dirt under the rug instead of trying to present clean palaeobotany.

 Apparently, "alternative facts" are tolerated in parts of